People, Not Tech

 This degradation is rarely visible in dashboards, delivery metrics, or post-mortems.

-We focus on the hidden debts and emergent risks that traditional tools do not detect.
+We focus on the structural debts and emergent risks that traditional tools do not detect.

 Our Mission